MYCORRHIZA IS NOT ROCKET SCIENCE

 HyperDrive TM 32 oz.
 It is a revolutionary green science metabolic breakthrough.
 All-natural, Non-Ionic, Organic, Non-GMO, Broad Spectrum Surfactant that is made with 100% food-grade, non-toxic, biodegradable plant extracts,...

+PLEASE NOTE SOLAR BATTERY IS NO LONGER INCLUDED!
 Fab Stove from Blue Sky Biochar from Michael Wittman on Vimeo.
-PORTABLE BIOMASS CLEAN COOK STOVE Check out this excellent video on the Fab Stove, https://vimeo.com/547309109 Fab Stove is a No...
+PORTABLE BIOMASS CLEAN COOK STOVE Check out this excellent video on...

 Organic Granular Pine Biochar 1/2 & 1 cubic foot This is an Organic Pine Biochar of very high quality.
 Made in the U.S.A.
 1-5 mm granular size Less than 8%...